DonovanLoSg/cleaning-dsolutions/README.md

 The interactivity  is enabled by Javascript and it's libraries (DataTables, jQuery, TinyMCE), taking advantages of DOM.

-A CSS Reset style sheet from Killer Collection of CSS Resets (https://perishablepress.com/a-killer-collection-of-global-css-reset-styles/) is used in additional to Code Institues templates (https://github.com/Code-Institute-Org/gitpod-full-template) to start the coding.
+A CSS Reset style sheet from Killer Collection of CSS Resets (https://perishablepress.com/a-killer-collection-of-global-css-reset-styles/) is used in additional to Code Institute templates (https://github.com/Code-Institute-Org/gitpod-full-template) to start the coding.
 The template used for Readme.md is also from Code Institutes (https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)

 For Favicons: